Zhang-SDU/GDFAT/README.md

-# GDFAT ------ Differential Fault Analysis
+# GDFAT ------ Generic Differential Fault Analysis Tool

 This is a generic differential fault analysis tool.